 Todd Trattner, Ph.D. is Of Counsel in the San Francisco office of Gibson, Dunn & Crutcher.
-Dr. Trattner is a member of the firm’s Corporate Department and advises clients in the life sciences and technology industries, with a focus on intellectual property transactions.
+Dr. Trattner is a member of the firm’s Corporate Department with a practice focused on intellectual property transactions in the life sciences and technology industries.

 Dr. Trattner represents public and private companies, investors, and academic institutions in the biotechnology, pharmaceutical, technology, medical device, and diagnostics industries in connection with licensing transactions, royalty financings, technology transactions, and mergers and acquisitions.

-In addition, Dr. Trattner has extensive experience in transactions involving strategic collaborations, including development, commercialization, joint-ventures, services, and manufacture and supply agreements.
+In addition, Dr. Trattner has extensive experience in complex collaborations and strategic alliances, including development and commercialization arrangements, joint ventures, manufacturing and supply agreements, and services arrangements.
 He also regularly advises clients on complex intellectual property issues in connection with various corporate transactions.
 Dr. Trattner also advises and represents numerous non-profit entities.

 Representative Licensing, Strategic Collaborations, and Technology Transactions